desaijay315/djaytechdiary/ckfs73eyi00xuv6s1cccp2820.md

-## DevOps 101 - Dockerizing your Next.js application - Part 2
+## DevOps 101 - Dockerizing your Next.js application

 Next.js is the powerful react framework that solves different problems like Server Side Rendering, Pre-rendering, SEO, etc. It is very straightforward to implement it in any React Projects.

+In this article, we would learn how to dockerize our Next.js application by creating a customer server *(with  [express.js](http://expressjs.com/))* on our local machine with a production environment.
+With the help of our CI/CD pipeline, we would be deploying this project on the Kubernetes.

-Advantages of using Next.js in your next project -
+**Advantages of using Next.js in your next project - **

 - Built-in CSS and Sass support
 - Automatic Static Optimization